Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Proof of Theorem

 \subsection{Proof of Lemma~\ref{lem:prob-norm-null-alt-approx}}

 We start by upper bounding $p_q$, which subsequently requires us to upper bound $Y_1(\bR) \lvert H_0$.
-Let $D_j(n)$ be i.i.d. random variables with discrete uniform distribution on $\{1,\dots,n\}$, and let $A_j([a,b])$ be i.i.d. random variables with continuous uniform distribution on $[a,b]$.
+Let $D_j(n)$ be i.i.d. random variables with discrete uniform distribution on $\{1,\dots,n\}$ and let $A_j([a,b])$ be i.i.d. random variables with continuous uniform distribution supported on $[a,b]$.
+The latter notation explicitly includes the support, which may change at each appearance.
 Under the null, we can bound:

 The upper bound above subsequently leads to an upper bound for $p_{q_n}$ as:

 We now lower bound $\tilde p_{q_n}$.
 Unlike other places within the proof of Theorem~\ref{th:rank_hc_test}, to prove the statement of this lemma we need to carefully consider the higher-order terms abstracted inside $\delta_{n,i,q}$ in the definition~\eqref{eq:def-vqi} to obtain our result.
 Note that if $i\not\in\cS$, then $U_{ij}$ are i.i.d. with continuous uniform distribution on $[0,1]$.
 For convenience, denote $S \equiv \frac{1}{\sqrt{t}}\sum_{j=1}^t A_j([-\tfrac{1}{2},\tfrac{1}{2}])$.
 Recalling the detailed statement from~\eqref{eq:nq-simplified} and letting $i\not\in\cS$, we can restate $\tilde p_{q_n}$ as follows: